kevinolega/callcentertrainingtips/_posts/2019-05-06-employment-checklist.md

 #### Failure often leads to:

-- No job offer or widrawal of job offer.
+- No job offer or withdrawal of job offer.
-- Salary delays often requlting from lack of requirements needed for ATM creation.
+- Salary delays often resulting from lack of requirements needed for ATM creation.
 - Termination if found negligent in complying with the requirements.

 Don't sweat it just google "how to get (insert requirement)" and you'll find a site that has instructions.
 If you've ever taken a job with a company before, chances are you have undergone this process already.